shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 Here are a few strategies that could be employed to directly address syntactic underpinnings:

-- Grammar Formalisms: Utilizing formal grammatical frameworks such as Chomsky's generative grammar, dependency grammar, or tree-adjoining grammar to explicitly model syntactic structures and rules.
+- **Grammar Formalisms**: Utilizing formal grammatical frameworks such as Chomsky's generative grammar, dependency grammar, or tree-adjoining grammar to explicitly model syntactic structures and rules.

-- Parsing Techniques: Developing parsing algorithms and models that analyze input text to extract syntactic structures and relationships, such as constituency parsing or dependency parsing.
+- **Parsing Techniques**: Developing parsing algorithms and models that analyze input text to extract syntactic structures and relationships, such as constituency parsing or dependency parsing.

-- Rule-Based Systems: Building systems that apply explicit syntactic rules to generate and analyze sentences, ensuring adherence to grammatical principles.
+- **Rule-Based Systems**: Building systems that apply explicit syntactic rules to generate and analyze sentences, ensuring adherence to grammatical principles.

-- Linguistic Resources: Leveraging linguistic resources such as annotated corpora, lexicons, and grammatical resources to inform syntactic analysis and modeling.
+- **Linguistic Resources**: Leveraging linguistic resources such as annotated corpora, lexicons, and grammatical resources to inform syntactic analysis and modeling.

 Machine Learning Approaches: Employing machine learning techniques, such as deep learning models trained on syntactically annotated data, to automatically learn syntactic patterns and structures from large text corpora.